alanderos91/BioSimulator.jl/benchmarks/README.md

 ## Results

-Directories:
+Files:

-- `biosimulator-serial`
+- `biosimulator-serial.json`
-- `biosimulator-parallel`
+- `biosimulator-parallel.json`
-- `gillespie`
+- `stochkit.json`
-- `stochkit`
+- `gillespie.json`
-- `stochpy`
+- `stochpy/*.txt`

 The BenchmarkTools.jl output is saved in JSON files.
-These files, along with the output from StochPy, are processed using
+These files, along with the output from StochPy, are summarized using

 ```
 # for JSON output